aimo-mala/aimo-mala.github.io/_posts/2018-07-08-Design-Systems-in-Sketch - Basics,-Components,-Layouts-and-Mini-Experiences.markdown

 Hey there!
 I'm writing this article to elaborate on how can we ~~craft~~ a user interface design through design systems, rather than crafting a just pretty collection of web pages.
 And yes!
 Sketch!
 I'm zealous in my effort to get this design system by using ~~Sketch~~.
 But, first, let's dive into the design system.

 ## What is a design system?

 A lot has been said about design systems, but more focus on a collection of assets and components for colour, typography, textures, girds and the like.
 They are ~~pattern library~~ and all of the reusable UI elements are visually consistent, but that ~~doesn't~~ mean the assembled result will lead to a meaningful experience in my product.
 This type of thinking is certainly important, but I am slightly interested in what my user interface is comprised of and what I can construct the design systems in a systematic way when designers collaborate together with me in different time zones.
-(This is my current situation)
+(This is my current situation - Generative Design engineering software using by millions of ADSK customers.
+As experiences across the features continue to merge, I focus on common customer voice and visual language. )

 In searching for this answer, I am wrapping up a definition of the Human Interface Guideline from my current project - **3D design software on manufacturing and simulation.**